 4. U.S. Government or HistoryNO

-No credit given for U.S. Government or History because survey courses in American government or history are options, but not required, to fulfill the "American/Western Culture" and "Social Sciences" requirements.
+No credit given for U.S. Government or History because survey courses in American government or history are options, but not required, to fulfill the "Humanities: History" requirement.

-No credit given for Economics because it is one of four areas of the "Social Sciences" requirement, from which students need only select one.
+No credit given for Economics because it is one of five areas of the "Social Sciences" requirement, from which students need only select one.

 General Education Assessment

 Barton College uses one or more of the following instruments to assess undergraduate progress in core collegiate skills: the Council on Aid to Education Collegiate Learning Assessment (CLA), the Educational Testing Service Proficiency Profile, or the ACT Collegiate Assessment of Academic Proficiency (CAAP).
 For more information, visit www.voluntarysystem.org.